Incubating Math-Veteran Student Success

 One program of work is veteran students connecting with employers.
 The goal is to provide opportunities for veteran students to engage with local employers, and for employers to develop a greater understanding of the culture, talents and skills of the student veterans.
 We want to encourage employers to network with students, share information about their industries and potential employment opportunities, including internships and mentoring at their place of business.

-The success of our 2016 third annual golf tournaments, both west and east valley, make it possible for us to further improve our annual golf tournaments at the TPC Scottsdale, Stadium Course and The Wigwam Golf Course.
-Proceeds from these events fund S.E.E.4Vets Success programs at Community Colleges.
+Thanks to generous donors and committed players, S.E.E.4VETS is on a successful path with its Annual Golf tournaments, both west and east valley.
+Every year we improve these tournaments at the TPC Scottsdale, Stadium Course and The Wigwam Golf Course.
+More importantly, proceeds from these wonderful events fund S.E.E.4VETS Student Veterans Success programs at Arizona Community Colleges.

-Previous year financial data and information appears as a sub-heading, 2016 Performance, on the website.
+Previous year financial data and information appears on the website as a sub-heading, 2017 Performance.
 To date, the organization leadership is working on soliciting corporate sponsors and scheduling fundraising events throughout the State of Arizona.

 Return on Investment

-An important element for success will be careful analysis of the effectiveness of its initiatives, oversight and the metrics to determine the impact on student veteran academic program completion, and effects on quality of campus life.
-In addition, S.E.E.4Vets is financially supporting structured tutoring-type programs and performance-based scholarships, and supporting the improvement/expansion of veteran services centers.
-Veteran students must demonstrate strong academic performance to be eligible for the scholarship funds.
+An important element for success will be careful analysis of the effectiveness of its initiatives, oversight and metrics to determine the impact on student veteran academic program completion, and effects on quality of campus life.
+In addition, S.E.E.4VETS is financially supporting structured tutoring-type programs, performance-based scholarships, and supporting the improvement/expansion of veteran services centers across Arizona Community Colleges.
+Six months 2018 performance is noted in the information below.